springtype-org/st-bootstrap/README.md

 Then simply run:

-    st-create project st-bootstrap
+    st-create -c project -t bootstrap-4 -n MyBootstrapProject

-...and seconds later, a SpringType / Bootstrap 4 application shall be created for you.
+...and seconds later, a SpringType / Bootstrap 4 application will be created for you.

 <h2 align="center">Manual integration guide</h2>